echeverrimontes/GISPython/README.md

 # **Note: You must have installed the plugins TTToolbox and Tarsier, you can grab them respectively from:
 # https://www.food4rhino.com/app/tt-toolbox
 # https://www.food4rhino.com/app/tarsier
+# I haven't tested the Grasshopper definition on the MacOS version of Rhino.
 We open our grib2 file with the ReadExcel component from TTToolbox.
 For the sake of organization I have multiple instances of the ReadExcel component, each one opens a different work sheet from the same Excel file.
 We could instead modify the python script to extract the data into different columns of the same work sheet for performance gains as we would only have one instance of the component but as I said it would lead to messy index lookups in comparison to our nice 0 for latitude, 1 for longitude and 2 for data.
 The xlsx file is created from a Python 2.7 script that opens the grib2 file and saves the values stored according to their coordinates.
 The python file is in this repo as MultipleInputs.py you should be able to mod it with not much hassle for your particular needs.